link270/shrinkray/README.md

 ## Usage

 1. Browse to a folder containing video files
-2. Select files using checkboxes
+2. Select files
 3. Choose a preset
-4. Click "Add to Queue"
+4. Click "Transcode"

 Transcoding progress is displayed in the queue panel.
 Completed jobs show space saved and transcode duration.